nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

   Check the "**Use SSL**", and enter the HTTPS URL beside it.
 Then save this project.

-  Now run your project again and navigate to the given URL and you can see that now it is running on SSL/HTTPS.
+  Now run your project again and navigate to the given URL and you can see that it is running on SSL/HTTPS now.
 So this is the one way for configuring HTTPS in your WebProject but there is also another way to configure SSL.
-For that go to your `Nop.Web` project and expand the project inside there you will see a virtual file named "Properties" in your project structure just below "Dependencies".
-Inside Properties there you will find a JSON file called **launchSetting.json**.
+For that go to your `Nop.Web` project and expand the project, you will see a virtual file named "Properties" in your project structure just below "Dependencies".
+Inside Properties you will find a JSON file called **launchSetting.json**.
 Open that file and you will see a bunch of configuration settings already written in that file.

   Inside that file, you may have a section as shown in the figure above.
 So to enable SSL you just need to replace 0 under the "**sslPort**" property to the port you want to run for SSL connection, make sure the port is available.
 To test, run your project and navigate to `https://localhost:{yourPort}`.